 TVA Asks for Comments on Proposed Transmission Project

-Detailed maps showing the different routes for the proposed power line will be available.
-TVA staff will be on hand to answer questions, discuss concerns and receive comments.
-More information is available at www.tva.com/power/projects.
+TVA will present the alternatives at an open house to be held from 3 to 7 p.m.
+CST Nov.
+19 at the Addison Community Center, 16391 County Road 41 in Addison.
+Detailed maps showing the network of alternative routes for the proposed power line will be available, and TVA staff will be on hand to answer questions, discuss potential concerns and receive comments on the proposals.
+Additional information and a map is available at http://www.tva.com/power/projects/index.htm.